Travel Essentials – How to Pack Peace of Mind

 The security of your identity is as important as your personal safety.
 Your personal information is stored on tiny chips embedded in credit cards, passports and even ID card such as drivers licenses.
 You need to shield your cards and passport from e-thieves who with the help of a hand-held device can read your information stored on the chips as they stand next to you or walk past you in a crowd.
 The scanners can work up to a distance of 10 feet away!
 The solution is carrying your cards and passport in RFID shielding, sleeves, wallets or bags.

 Some Bonus Tips

-Whether you’re packing, going out for a day of sight-seeing, or going out at night, you will want to keep it light.
+Whether you’re packing, going out for a day of sightseeing, or going out at night, you will want to keep it light.
 Our advice, plan ahead on what you will carry in your bag and on your person.
 A few moments of planning before you go are worth it, take it from a woman who has over packed.
 Your top two concerns should be function and security.
-We have a few finds or must have travel essentials that help you keep your valuables secure, your hand free and best of all, keep the weight off.
+We have a few finds or must have travel essentials that help you keep your valuables secure and your hand free.

 Packing Light – Packing Strategies

-Seasoned travelers are advised to maximize the space in your bag you need to use packing organizers.
+Seasoned travelers advise they maximize the space in their bags with packing organizers.
 There are different styles for different needs.
 Our favorite type of packers are Compression Packers to reduce wrinkling in your bag to maximize space with their compression technology.
 Waterproof styles help separate dirty and sweaty clothes from clean and keep toiletries in your checked bag from leaking.

 - Choose Knits, Wool, and Cotton Blends – These fabrics tend to resist wrinkles and are versatile and stick to a few colors which mix and match.